 The impetus given by EMCF was carried forward by the European Union through its Directorate-General for Research and Innovation (FP7, E PIAF, Enhanced Protective Immunity Against Filariasis, coordinated by Professor David W Taylor), and by the US NIH National Institute of Allergy and Infectious Diseases (The development of a recombinant vaccine against human onchocerciasis headed by Dr Sara Lustigman).

 The work of these programmes has identified three candidate vaccine antigens that have proven to be efficacious in three different filarial animal model systems and in three independent laboratories.
-The Onchocerciasis Vaccine for Africa (TOVA) Initiative brings established US and African- European consortia together with the best practice of product development from the Sabin Vaccine Institute and Texas Children’s Hospital Center for Vaccine Development, Sabin PDP (Professors Peter Hotez and Maria Elena Bottazzi), and mathematical modelling from Imperial College London (Professor María-Gloria Basáñez).
+The Onchocerciasis Vaccine for Africa (TOVA) Initiative brings established US and African- European consortia together with the best practice of product development from the Texas Children’s Hospital Center for Vaccine Development, (Professors Peter Hotez and Maria Elena Bottazzi), and mathematical modelling from Imperial College London (Professor María-Gloria Basáñez).